PavanaParadesi15/RobotShop_3Tier-Architecture/EKS/README.md

 # Setup ALB - Application Load Balancer
 * ALB is required to expose the application to external world.
 Expose it using ingress and ingress controller.
 * I created  ingress with deployment and service .
+* There are 2 ways to expose application to external world in K8s,
+  1. Loadbalancer type service      2.
+Use Ingress based service.
+Create ingress for the service

 ### Download IAM policy
 ```